W0853062/GammaWear/README.txt

 14:50: Site worked fine when tried to login, create user and even on about page but main/home page did not work.
 15:10: Tried to update site using different creds such as my computer but my team mate's github(primary repo) but the same error at the end.

-15:25: Dropped the idea of creating it on azure wasn't mandatory but preferred for this assignment(at least for now)
+15:15: Dropped the idea of creating it on azure wasn't mandatory but preferred for this assignment(at least for now)

+15:20 edited the edit.cshtml file and add some more socks images to the app.. error loading created another folder git.cshtl with the same content runtime error on all 3 computers, that means the problem seemed to be in the code .. had to delelte and recreate some of the file. such as cshmtl files

+15:25 Synced the files and the site worked now on the local host It still didnnt work on other computers, had to update the database and performed the sync again using nutget packet manager

+15:28 issues sorted out on all computers.